Managing a Queen Cat - Breeding CatsLast updated: August 2, 2016

 Experienced males wait until the queen is ready and do not push it.
 The male waits until he is allowed to grasp the neck before mounting to breed.
 Inexperienced males will push their luck and attempt to breed.
 The female will aggressively repel him.
 Often this is misread as the female not wanting to mate with the male when the queen is just too early in her cycle for standing heat.
 All of this behavior ensures the follicles are ready to ovulate.

 Tomcats that court, mount and breed several times ensure ovulation.
-Ovulation is dependent on pelvic stimulation and copulation with maximum effect achieved with 8 to 12 copulations in a short period of time.
-Fertility is significantly lower with only 4 copulations.
+Ovulation is dependent on pelvic stimulation and copulation with maximum effect achieved with eight to 12 copulations in a short period of time.
+Fertility is significantly lower with only four copulations.
 Ovulation should happen within 15 minutes of breeding.

-POST-BREEDING "YOWL"After breeding, the queen screams or yowls.
+Cat Mating ScreamAfter breeding, the queen cat screams or yowls.
 This is followed by vigorously rubbing or rolling on the ground, usually from side to side.
 This is normal behavior and breeders view this behavior as a successful breeding.

 After the reaction is past, the female will again solicit the attention of the tomcat.
 Repetitive breeding will take place.